sajjadGG/sajjadGG/README.md

 - 👋 Hi, I’m sajjad
 - 👀 I’m interested in Machine Learning and its various application
 - 🌱 I’m currently learning how to apply machine learning and statistical methods in social problems
-- 💞️ I’m looking to collaborate on everything computational espcially social sciences and market design
+- 💞️ I’m looking to collaborate on everything computational especially social sciences and market design

 <!---